Equus altidens: Distribution and chronology

 Equus altidens is known from remains found across Europe, spanning from the Iberian Peninsula to Italy and Greece, northwards to Germany and Britain (Cromer Forest Bed), and as far eastwards as Georgia in the Caucasus.
 Other possible records are known from Romania, Turkey, Tajikistan, Hungary, and Russia.
 Authors have differed about the timing of the earliest appearance of the species, ranging from as late as 1.2 million years ago to as early as 1.8 million years ago, with recent research supporting the earlier end of the range, with the earliest records coming from the Dmanisi site in Georgia.
 The youngest remains of the species date to around 600,000 years ago, when the species like other European "stenonine" equines was replaced by early caballine true horses belonging to the species Equus mosbachensis.

 Ecology

-Dental wear analysis that Equus altidens had an abrasive, largely grazing based diet, though it may have seasonally engaged in mixed feeding.
+Dental wear analysis indicates that Equus altidens had an abrasive, largely grazing based diet, a diet also inferred from its hypsodonty index, though it may have seasonally engaged in mixed feeding.
 It often co-occurred alongside another larger "stenonine" equine, Equus suessenbornensis.
 Evidence suggests that this species had a diet that consisted of considerably more browse than E. altidens, suggesting dietary niche partitioning between the two species.
 Equus altidens is thought to have primarily inhabited arid, open habitats.
 Isotopic analysis from the Venta Micena locality in southeast Spain dating to the Early Pleistocene, around 1.6 million years ago, suggests that at this locality Equus altidens was regularly preyed upon by sabertooth cats, including the lion sized Homotherium, and the smaller, jaguar sized Megantereon.